ChrisPelatari/legal/privacy/privacy-policy.md

 ## Security & Encryption

 All data is encrypted via [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) when transmitted from our servers to your browser.
 The database backups are also encrypted.
-Data isn’t encrypted while it's live in our database (since it needs to be ready to send to you when you need it).

 ## Location of Site and Data